sshi02/wavenumber/README.md

 # wavenumber.py
-CLI tool for quick evaluation for wavenumber, wavelength, and depth to wavelength ratio.
+CLI tool for quick evaluation of wavenumber, wavelength, and depth to wavelength ratio.
 A recursive Newton-Raphson function and shallow-water approximation are used to calculate and output the above.

 ### arguments